 - a co-generation plant at Kurnell that would have damaged Botany Bay, 1998

 - construction of the M6 which would split the Shire in two

 - development of 3000 homes in West Menai

-More recently our campaigns have focused on raising awareness of the risks of climate change, threats to our water supply from coal mining, helping Sutherland Shire stay plastic free, and our other environmental education programs.
+More recently our campaigns have focused on raising awareness of the risks of climate change, threats to our water supply from coal mining, wildlife corridors, protecting koala habitat, helping Sutherland Shire stay plastic free, and our other environmental education programs.